tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-Count the number of VALIDATION_MINELEVATION_INRANGE in the MultiRecord that have Response.result=COMPLIANT.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters is bdq:Empty or the value is not a number; COMPLIANT if the value of dwc:minimumElevationInMeters is within the range of bdq:minimumValidElevationInMeters to bdq:maximumValidElevationInMeters inclusive; otherwise NOT_COMPLIANT

 #### Information Elements